atar-axis/xpadneo/docs/README.md

 This controller uses BLE (Bluetooth low energy) and can only be supported if your Bluetooth dongle also supports BLE.

+**Known problems:** The controller may not properly set its connection parameters, resulting in laggy and choppy input experience.
+See also: [Troubleshooting](https://atar-axis.github.io/xpadneo/#troubleshooting).

 ### 8BitDo controllers